tomer8007/whatsapp-web-incognito/README.md

 ![image](https://user-images.githubusercontent.com/11458759/226142143-70a7bbbd-2f20-4b0d-9a19-ce2342edbae5.png)

+## Notable Features
+- Block "read" receipts sending, and decide when to send them later (works for statuses as well)
+- Block "typing"/"seen" updates (Will prevent you from seeing others')
+- Always restore deleted messages of all kinds
+- See whether every message was sent from a phone or a computer
 ## Installing from GitHub directly
 To install the extension off-store, download the latest release as a zip file from the [Releases](https://github.com/tomer8007/whats-incognito/releases) page, or better, just clone the source code
 **to a directory** and add it to Chrome using the 'Load unpacked extension' option when developer mode is turned on.